traulab/BeadsOnASpring/PNS/README.md

 2. Filters duplicates by fragment coordinates to **max N duplicates** (`--max-duplicates`).
 3. Optionally subsamples fragments (`--subsample`).
 4. For each fragment whose length is within `[--frag-lower, --frag-upper]`:
-   - Adds a **precomputed, length-specific PNS-like kernel** across the fragment footprint.
+   - Adds a **precomputed, length-specific PNS kernel** across the fragment footprint.
    - Builds a **coverage** track (+1 for each covered base).
    - Builds a **dyad** track (+1 at fragment center).
 5. Smooths the PNS track using **Savitzky–Golay** (window=21, polyorder=2).